ReactiveBayes/RxInfer.jl/docs/src/manuals/model-specification.md

 ```

 !!! note
-    The `RxxInfer.jl` package uses the `~` operator for modelling both stochastic and deterministic relationships between random variables.
+    The `RxInfer.jl` package uses the `~` operator for modelling both stochastic and deterministic relationships between random variables.

 The `@model` macro automatically resolves any inner function calls into anonymous extra nodes in case this inner function call is a non-linear transformation.
 It will also create needed anonymous random variables.
 But it is important to note that the inference backend will try to optimize inner non-linear deterministic function calls in the case where all arguments are constants or data inputs.
 For example: